kunpai/rocketchip-data-sheet/CacheHierarchy.md

 Above is the code for the [L1D Cache](https://github.com/chipsalliance/rocket-chip/blob/master/src/main/scala/rocket/DCache.scala).

+Parameters class are defined [here](https://github.com/chipsalliance/cde/blob/384c06b8d45c8184ca2f3fba2f8e78f79d2c1b51/cde/src/chipsalliance/rocketchip/config.scala).

 It seems like the size can be adjusted by DCacheParams found [here](https://github.com/chipsalliance/rocket-chip/blob/836be7a92e5bd368a8a49f408a44b71c738a9a68/src/main/scala/rocket/HellaCache.scala#L17C1-L57C1).
+It is the same as this:

 ``` scala
 case class DCacheParams(